EvdokimovAndrey/Training-recurrent-models/README.md

 # Training-recurrent-models
-Training recurrent models using keras
+## Training recurrent models using keras
+### You can find out with a report by reading the docx file